christophsax/seasonal/README.md

 to wrap the call to `seas` in a `try` statement; that way, an error will not break the execution.

-    # data is collected in a multiple time series object (class "mts")
+    # collect data in a multiple time series object (class "mts")
     dta <- cbind(fdeaths, mdeaths)

-    # loop over the 2nd dimension
+    # loop over 2nd dimension of dta
     ll <- list()
-    for (i in 1:NCOL(mts)){
+    for (i in 1:NCOL(dta)){
       ll[[i]] <- try(seas(dta[,i], x11 = ""))
     }
     names(ll) <- colnames(dta)

-    # list the failing models
+    # list failing models
     is.err <- sapply(ll, class) == "try-error"
     ll[is.err]

-    # return the final series of the successful evaluations
+    # return final series of successful evaluations
     do.call(cbind, lapply(ll[!is.err], final))